What to know about Trump's Army anniversary parade on June 14

 How much will the event cost?

-Army officials estimate the entire festival and parade could cost between $25-45 million but did not disclose the cost before the parade was added to the schedule.
+Army officials estimate the entire festival and parade could cost between $25 million and $45 million but did not disclose the cost before the parade was added to the schedule.

 When asked by members of Congress about the justification for the cost as the Trump administration has sought cuts across the federal government, Army Secretary Dan Driscoll said the United States has an "an amazing opportunity" to tell a story about the Army.